 Niter Kibbeh, an aromatic clarified butter, is the key building block in many Ethiopian dishes.

-Its preparation is similar to that of ghee, but niter kibbeh is simmered with spices before straining, imparting a distinct, spicy aroma.
+Its preparation is similar to that of ghee, but niter kibbeh is simmered with spices before straining it, imparting a distinct, spicy aroma.

 It is used in many Ethiopian dishes, Doro Wat, for example.
 It is usually made in large quantities and kept on hand for daily use.